ingmarboeschen/tableParser/README.md

 *Bold valus are significant with p<.01.*

 ## Matrix collapsing and decoding
-The table contains a footnote with codings for p-values, which can be used to impute these values to the table by setting the argument *decodeP=TRUE*.
+The example table contains a footnote with text style codings for p-values, which can be used to impute these values to the table by setting the argument *decodeP=TRUE*.
 By activating the option *noSign2P=TRUE*, the absence of a coding for p-values is treated as a coding, and non significant p-values are imputed (this may result in false positive imputations!).
 A special handling and impuation algorithm for degrees of freedom can be activated with *dfHandling=TRUE*.
 This is very useful for checking the reported results on consistency.

 Output of the collapsed matrix with decoded p-values and degree of freedom handling retrieved with: